mathspp/mathspp/pages/02.blog/the-most-obscure-hello-world/item.md

 _._
 ```

-If you run this program, the output is `"Hello, world!"`.
+If you run this program with Python 3.10+, the output is `"Hello, world!"`.
 But how does that work?

 I will walk you through what is going on.